zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 The closet door is secured with a rusty lock, which can be opened with a successful DC 15 Dexterity (Sleight of Hand) check using thieves’ tools, or broken with an attack.

-The closet contains three _torches_ and one _spell scroll_ containing the _Sunlight_ spell.
+**Treasure.** The closet contains three _torches_ and one _spell scroll_ containing the _Sunlight_ spell.
 Two additional scrolls are present but too damaged to use.
 However, if _Mending_ is cast on them, the scrolls are restored to their original form.
 They are blank and can be used to scribe a cantrip or 1st-level spell, covering the usual scribing cost of 25 gp each.

-{{pageNumber 3}}
+{{pageNumber,auto}}

 \page